 Flu – short for influenza – is a name used to refer to a group of common viral infections that are most prevalent during the winter months.
-Although the it is frequently associated with the common cold, it’s caused by completely separate viruses and – since the flu can be life-threatening – it’s important to be aware of how they differ.
+Although it is frequently confused with the common cold, it’s caused by a completely separate virus.
+Since the flu can be life-threatening – it’s important to be aware of how they differ.

 While you may feel as though your symptoms are simply a ‘bad cold’ they could in fact be caused by a flu virus, and – if you are in an at-risk group – you may need medical treatment.
-Read our doctors’ article on the difference between cold and flu.
+Make sure you know the difference between cold and flu.

 Flu risk groups

 Those most at-risk are:

 - People over 65-years-old

 - Those with a lung, liver, heart, kidney or neurological disease

 Flu can be dangerous, leading to complications such as bacterial chest infections which can in turn develop into pneumonia.
 It can also worsen existing health conditions such as asthma and diabetes, and can cause pregnancy complications.
 Each year hundreds of people are hospitalised due to complications from the flu – in some bad years it’s thousands – it’s not an illness to be taken lightly.

 The symptoms of a cold are generally coughing, sneezing, a runny nose and a sore throat.
 These symptoms are also common when you have contracted a flu virus, however with flu you will also experience:

 - fever (high temperature of 38°C or above)